-Denmark The following is part of Denmark: Greenland, Faroe Islands Finland The following is part of Finland and the EU: Aland islands France The following is part of France and the EU: the French Overseas Department (DOMS) (Guadeloupe, Martinique, French Guiana (Guyana),

-Reunion and Saint-Pierre et Miquelon) The following is part of France: New Caledonia and its dependencies, French Polynesia, Saint Barthélemy Germany The following is part of Germany and the EU: Tax-free port of Heligoland Netherlands The following is part of the Netherlands: Antilles (Bonaire, Curacao, Saba, St Eustatius and St Maarten), Aruba Portugal The following is part of Portugal and the EU: Madeira, The Azores Spain The following is part of Spain and the EU: the Balearic Islands, the Canary Islands, Ceuta, Melilla
+Denmark The following is part of Denmark: Greenland, Faroe Islands Finland The following is part of Finland and the EU: Aland islands France The following is part of France and the EU: the French Overseas Department (DOMS) (Guadeloupe, Martinique, French Guiana (Guyana), Reunion and Saint-Pierre et Miquelon) The following is part of France: New Caledonia and its dependencies, French Polynesia, Saint Barthélemy Germany The following is part of Germany and the EU: Tax-free port of Heligoland Netherlands The following is part of the Netherlands: Antilles (Bonaire, Curacao, Saba, St Eustatius and St Maarten), Aruba Portugal The following is part of Portugal and the EU: Madeira, The Azores Spain The following is part of Spain and the EU: the Balearic Islands, the Canary Islands, Ceuta, Melilla

-30 Annex B: Community Learning objectives
+29 Annex B: Community Learning objectives

-- 30.1 Focus public funding on people who are disadvantaged and least likely to participate, including in rural areas and people on low incomes with low skills. - 30.2 Collect fee income from people who can afford to pay and use where possible to extend provision to those who cannot. - 30.3 Widen participation and transform people's destinies by supporting progression relevant to personal circumstances, including: - Improved confidence and willingness to engage in learning - Acquisition of skills preparing people for training, employment, or selfemployment - Improved digital, financial literacy and/or communication skills - Parents/carers better equipped to support and encourage their children's learning - Improved/maintained health and/or social well-being - 30.4 Develop stronger communities, with more self-sufficient, connected, and proactive citizens, leading to: - Increased volunteering, civic engagement, and social integration - Reduced costs on welfare, health, and anti-social behaviour - Increased digital skills, online learning, and self-organised learning - Improved awareness of environmental sustainability and reducing carbon emissions - The lives of our most vulnerable families being turned around. - 30.5 Commission, deliver and support learning in ways that contribute directly to these objectives, including: - 1.
-Bringing together people from backgrounds, cultures and income groups, including people who can/cannot afford to pay - 2.
-Using effective local partnerships to bring together key providers and relevant local agencies and services - 3.
-Devolving planning and accountability to neighbourhood/parish level, with local people involved in decisions about the learning offer - 4.
-Involving volunteers and voluntary and community sector groups, shifting long term, 'blocked' classes into learning clubs, growing self-organised learning groups, and encouraging employers to support informal learning in the workplace - 5.
-Supporting the wide use of online information and learning resources - 6.
-Minimising overheads, bureaucracy, and administration
+- 29.1 Focus public funding on people who are disadvantaged and least likely to participate, including in rural areas and people on low incomes with low skills. - 29.2 Collect fee income from people who can afford to pay and use where possible to extend provision to those who cannot. - 29.3 Widen participation and transform people's lives by supporting progression relevant to personal circumstances, including: - Improved confidence and willingness to engage in learning - Acquisition of skills preparing people for training, employment, or self- employment - Improved digital, financial literacy and/or communication skills - Parents/carers better equipped to support and encourage their children's learning - Improved/maintained health and/or social well-being - 29.4 Develop stronger communities, with more self-sufficient, connected, and pro- active citizens, leading to: - Increased volunteering, civic engagement, and social integration - Reduced costs on welfare, health, and anti-social behaviour - Increased online learning, and self-organised learning - The lives of our most vulnerable families being turned around. - 29.5 Commission, deliver and support learning in ways that contribute directly to these objectives, including: - Bringing together people from backgrounds, cultures, and income groups, including people who can/cannot afford to pay - Using effective local partnerships to bring together key Learning Organisations and relevant local agencies and services - Devolving planning and accountability to neighbourhood/parish level, with local people involved in decisions about the learning offer - Involving volunteers and voluntary and community sector groups, shifting long term, 'blocked' classes into learning clubs, growing self-organised learning groups, and encouraging employers to support informal learning in the workplace - Supporting the wide use of online information and learning resources - Minimising overheads, bureaucracy, and administration

-31 Annex C Subcontracting
+30 Annex C Subcontracting